auth-global/self-documenting-cryptography/design-documents/g3pb2.md

     treated in the original bcrypt.

     However, whereas every key expansion encrypted a string of null bytes, the new integration encrypts the bcrypt long tag parameter as an extended plaintext salt.
+Technically speaking, this encryption is the Blowfish block cipher used in a variant of cipher block chaining (CBC) mode that additionally incorporates a key feedback mechanism

-The original bcrypt uses this same construct to initialize the state, but then switches to using null bytes.
-The modified bcrypt takes this latent feature and uses it in every key expansion in a novel way.
+    The original bcrypt uses this mode of operation to initialize the state, but then switches to using null bytes.
+The G3P's novel bcrypt variant develops this latent feature into something used in every blowfish key expansion, which occurs twice every bcrypt round.

     Furthermore, the original bcrypt extracts its final hash by encrypting the string "OrpheanBeholderScryDoubt" with 64 rounds of blowfish in ECB mode.
 The new integration simply uses HMAC-SHA256 to summarize the bcrypt